PrestigeDevop/Clippy/README.md

-# Clippy and frriends with LLM
+# Clippy and friends with LLM

 Clippy and his friends in your web apps , and browser